 Pursuant to application criterion 1.C.1, letter f) of the Code of conduct, the law and the Bylaws reserve for the Board of Directors the examination and prior approval of the operations of the Company and of its subsidiaries, when said operations have significant strategic, economic, or financial importance for the company.
-However, the Board has not established general criteria for identifying the operations that have significant strategic, economic, or financial importance for the corporate business, it is more appropriate to assess from time to time the significance of the operations that are implemented, in the context of the periodic information reported by the delegated bodies to the Board of Directors.
+However, the Board has not established general criteria for identifying the operations that have significant strategic, economic, or financial importance for the Issuer.
+This is because, due to the particular features of the corporate business, it is more appropriate to assess from time to time the significance of the operations that are implemented, in the context of the periodic information reported by the delegated bodies to the Board of Directors.